nathan-hileman/quadratic-solver/doc/Coding Standards/README.md

 Programming Standard:
 	Looking at different C coding standards, the one that makes the most sense is the GNU c programming standard. (https://www.gnu.org/prep/standards/html_node/Writing-C.html)
 	Feel free to skim it.

+Readme Structure:
+	Readmes are to be structured as follows:
+		Author(s): the author(s) of the readme
+		Dir Description: A description of the directory itself and a its purpose
+		Overview: A general overview of the code/content in the dir

  <p>Team Members: Ali Itani, Nathan Hileman, Xavier Gray</p>